 If your kitchen or bathroom has linoleum flooring, knowing how to keep the floors looking their best is essential.
-Over time, linoleum tends to turn yellow, particularly after withstanding a number of spills or housed underneath old floor wax.
-Using a few affordable household items can remove the unattractive yellowing from linoleum.
+Linoleum is a durable and long-lasting floor covering, but maintenance is key to keeping it looking clean and fresh.
+Over time, linoleum tends to turn yellow, particularly after withstanding a number of spills or waxing.
+While waxing linoleum floors can make the floors look bright and shiny, wax can also trap dirt particles and dust.
+Years of layered waxes can leave the floors looking less than brand new.
+Using commercially available linoleum cleaner or even just a cleanser fashioned from few affordable household items can remove the unattractive yellowing from linoleum.

 Baking Soda and Lemon Juice